vgleason25/Splash-Web-Scrape-Quotes/README.md

     }
     DUPEFILTER_CLASS = 'scrapy_splash.SplashAwareDupeFilter'
 Crtl + s to save
-Import scrapy-splash
+## Import scrapy-splash
-At the top of the quote.py file, add from scrapy_splash import SplashRequest
+At the top of the quote.py file, add:

+    from scrapy_splash import SplashRequest
 Crtl + s to save
 ## Boot up Splash
 Open Docker Desktop